serverhutmc10serverhost-cpu/Test-my-first-repository/README.md

 # 🧮 Web Calculator

-Simple calculator built with HTML, CSS, and JavaScript.
+A modern calculator made only with HTML, CSS, and JavaScript.

-Currently at version: **v2.0**

-### ✅ Direct link:
+📌 Direct link:
 🔗 [Open Web Calculator](https://serverhutmc10serverhost-cpu.github.io/Test-my-first-repository/)

 ---

-## 🆕 Latest update (v2.0)
+## 🚀 Current version: **v3.0** — Mega Mega Update

+The calculator has been completely improved.
+Here's what's new in version 3.0:

+### ✅ Changes in v3.0:
+- New **modern and responsive visual design**
+- **Dark/light mode** (🌗 with button)
+- **Physical keyboard support**
+- Added **⌫ delete** button (plus C for clear)
+- Support for **parentheses**
+- Smooth animations and UI improvements
-- Added version number visible in the interface.
+- Visible version number (top right corner)
-- Prepared for future versions and improvements.

 ---

-## 📌 Basic functions:
+## 🔧 Available features:

-- Addition, subtraction, multiplication, and division
+- Addition, subtraction, multiplication, division
-- Clear button (C)
+- Decimals
+- Physical and touch keyboard
+- Responsive: adapts to mobile, tablet, and desktop

+---

+## 📌 Upcoming ideas for v4.0:

+- Operation history
+- Scientific functions (√, %, ^, sin, cos, tan)
+- Sound or vibration on buttons
-- Decimal support
+- Animations Advanced

+---

+Thanks for visiting the project!
+If you like it, feel free to fork it, improve it, or share it. 😄